atourianski/SJW-detector/README.md

 # SJW-detector

-**A simple app that detects radical leftist buzzwords on any given page**
+A simple Chrome extension that detects radical leftist buzzwords on any given page

-To get the Chrome extension
+__To get the Chrome extension__

 git clone https://github.com/atourianski/SJW-detector.git